LukasWoodtli/WebPage/pelican/content/understanding_computation.md

 *"finite automata also have a rudimentary way of producing output"* - page 74

-[Deterministric finite automaton] *"it’s always absolutely certain which state it will end up in"* - page 75
+*"[Deterministric finite automaton:] it’s always absolutely certain which state it will end up in"* - page 75

 *"a string is accepted if there’s some way for the **NFA** to end up in an accept state by following some of its rules—that is, if finishing in an accept state is possible , even if it’s not inevitable."* - page 81